snandiDS/prokseq-v2.0/docs/index.rst

         Salmon          :       A tool for wicked-fast transcript quantification from RNA-seq data.

 The dependencies mentioned above are essential.
-However, the executable binaries are bundled in the folder "depend".
+The executable binaries are bundled in the folder "depend" in Docker and Anaconda repositories.
 If the user is fetching the package from github [https://github.com/snandiDS/prokseq-v2.1], then the user will get a script [setup.sh] inside the depend folder.
 Please run this script as::